cowlike/cjug-firmata4j-demo-groovy/README.md

 ##Firmata4j Demo

-A simple demo of firmata4j written in Groovy for the CJUG Maker Track meeting @ SPR on 6/25.
+A very simple demo of firmata4j written in Groovy for the CJUG Maker Track meeting @ SPR on 6/25.

 Sample implementations were moved to: